paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2012-08-28-product_discovery.md

 >
 > This problem echoes across today’s web landscape as well, where the needs of ordinary users spill constantly into designers’ utopian vision.
 All around us we see beautiful, empty monuments erected not for their users, but for the people who built them – and the VCs who are scouting them.

-‘Digital Brasílias’ is a great term for all the beautiful – yet ultimately useless – products emerging from the Valley.
+“Digital Brasílias” is a great term for all the beautiful – yet ultimately useless – products emerging from the Valley.
 Product discovery can help us not only design things better, but design better things.

 [1]: http://www.theguardian.com/world/2008/mar/12/brazil